-Like everything in life, it is critical to plan where you will be putting your parking lot lights.
+Like everything in life, it is critical to plan where you will be putting your parking area lights.
 You have to consider several factors for the best placement.
 There’s safety, logistics of installation, and visibility.
-Now, let’s take a quick look into the top things to consider for parking lot light layouts.
+Now, let’s take a quick look into the top things to consider for parking lot lighting layout.

 Style